violaberg/wine-o-clock/TESTING.md

 ## **Responsiveness**

-Responsiveness was achieved using TailwindCSS and custom CSS and tested with Chrome DevTools making sure all pages adjust to screens starting from 280px wide.
+Responsiveness was achieved using Bootstrap and custom CSS and tested with Chrome DevTools making sure all pages adjust to screens starting from 320px wide.

 ## **Bugs & Fixes**